Of all the articles I’ve ever written, this one about my contempt for capri pants, written on a whim several years ago, is my most popular.

-I spent the first half of my career before becoming a personal stylist and founding The Well Dressed Life in corporate retail as a buyer.
+I spent the first half of my career in corporate retail as a buyer before becoming a personal stylist and then eventually created The Well Dressed Life.

 My first buying job out of college was at Charming Shoppes, the parent company of stores like Catherine’s and the now-closed Fashion Bug.